 It’s worth noting that once you have your frames created, disable the option again to avoid creating frames for every video you play on VLC.

 The converted images are stored in the frames folder.

 Launch GIMP and go to File.
 Select Open as Layers from the drop-down menu.

-Browse to open the folder that contains images in frames which you created using VLC.
+Browse to open the folder that contains images in frames that you created using VLC.

 Select all the frame images and click Open.
-Once done GIMP creates a new project and places image file as layers.
+Once done GIMP creates a new project and places image files as layers.

 Navigate to Image and select Mode.

-Choose Indexed instead of RGB and set the Maximum number of colours to 127.
+Choose Indexed instead of RGB and set the Maximum number of colors to 127.